Baking Emergency: 11 Signs Something Is Wrong and What to Do About It

 - Resist the urge to open the oven door as your cookies are baking.
 Opening the oven door releases the heat, and leaveners like baking soda and baking powder need sufficient heat to activate fully.
 Without enough heat, your cookies will be flat.

 - Be careful not to over grease your cookie sheet.
-As the grease melts it's absorbed into the cookie dough.
-Resulting in a dough that has a higher fat content than was intended, also giving you flat cookies.
+As the grease melts, it's absorbed into the cookie dough.
+This results in a dough that has a higher fat content than was intended, also giving you flat cookies.

-Problem: You left your dough to rise and it was rising like it should.
+Problem: You left your dough to rise, and it was rising as it should.
 But, when you uncovered it, it looked sunken and deflated.